carpentries/instructor-training/episodes/21-carpentries.md

 *   intended for people who need to program more effectively to solve their computational challenges,
 *   not domain-specific, and
-*   modular --- each Software Carpentry lesson is standalone.
+*   modular---each Software Carpentry lesson is standalone.

 ![Software Carpentry and Data Carpentry Comparison](../fig/SWCvsDC.png)